Canon 1D Mark III vs Panasonic GH5

 The GH5 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the 1D Mark III has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark III was succeeded by the Canon 1D Mark IV.

 Review summary: Canon 1D Mark III vs Panasonic GH5

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark III and the Panasonic GH5?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.